Swizec/react-d3-workshop/src/pages/6-react-d3.md

     );
 ```

-And you have successfully solved the Flash of Doom seen in most D3 charts.
+And you have solved the Flash of Doom seen in most D3 charts. 🤘